DonSchenck/csharp-kafka-events-workshop/README.md

 ## 1. Provisioning your OpenShift sandbox (i.e your cluster)
 ### 1.1 Get your sandbox
 ### 1.2 Log in to your sandbox from the command line
+Open a terminal session on your local machine and log into your cluster from there.
+The instructions for doing that are in [this short article](https://developers.redhat.com/blog/2021/04/21/access-your-developer-sandbox-for-red-hat-openshift-from-the-command-line).

 ## 2. Creating your managed kafka instance
 Go to https://developers.redhat.com/products/red-hat-openshift-streams-for-apache-kafka/getting-started